Fleckism/SecurityPlus/assets/Definitions.md

   deep web is any part of the World Wide Web that is not indexed by a search engine

   A tactic, technique, or procedure (TTP) is a generalized statement of adversary behavior.
 2A
+  	- TTPs describe what and how an adversary acts and Indicators describe how to recognize what those actions might look like.

+  As a military term, Army [doctrine](http://armypubs.army.mil/doctrine/DR_pubs/dr_a/pdf/adrp1_02.pdf) is defined as the fundamental principles by which the military forces or elements thereof guide their actions in support of national objectives.
+2A

+  indicator of compromise (IoC) is a residual sign that an asset or network has been successfully attacked or is continuing to be attacked.
+Put another way, an IoC is evidence of a TTP.